East Park, Kingston upon Hull: History

 East Park first opened to the public on 21 June 1887—the day the country celebrated Queen Victoria's Golden Jubilee.
 About 20 years earlier, in the west of the city, Zachariah Pearson had established Hull's first public park, which was initially known as The People's Park and later simply as Pearson Park.
 Then, in 1882, with Pearson Park established in the west, the Parks Committee began to look at possible locations for a park in the east.
 They eventually decided on a site close to the terminus of the horse-drawn tramway which ran along Holderness Road, and they agreed to pay £16,909 7s 6d to Mrs Anne Watston's Trust for 38 acres 2 roods and 24 perches of her land (approx. 15 ha).
 An insight into how East Park's Victorian founders came to choose its site, and into their hopes for the role it might play within the community, is found in the accountant's report of 1883.

 "...A more picturesque locality of that extent it would be impossible find on the East side of the Borough or one more adapted to restore the jaded energies of the artisan or man of business when the labours of the day are ended.".

+The decision to establish a major public park in eastern Hull was taken during the early 1880s.
+Construction formally began on 3 March 1885 when Alderman John Leak, chairman of the Special Parks Committee, turned the first sod at a ceremony attended by the Marquis of Ripon.
+A specially commissioned ceremonial spade bearing the arms of Hull was produced for the occasion by Thomas Kirk & Co. of Whitefriargate (Hull Daily News, 4 March 1885).Later in 1885, the Parks Committee discussed funding arrangements for the project.
+The Borough Engineer estimated that East Park would cost approximately £15,000, while local businessman E. P. Dixon donated trees for the park (Hull Packet, 27 February 1885.)